grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 }
 ```

-Let's see how the previous instance of the `prometheus.relabel` component would
+Let's see how the previous instance of the `prometheus.relabel` component acts
-act on some metrics.
+on some metrics.

 ```
 metric_a{__address__ = "localhost", instance = "development", app = "frontend"} 10